P. L. Light Systems Expert Articles: Light Uniformity – Comparing LED and HPS Luminaires

 Let’s look at an example taken from our light planning software, comparing the HortiLED Top 2.0 RW(MB) luminaire to the NXT2 luminaire with HPS lamps and Beta reflectors.

-As you can see, the uniformity on the LED installation is 95% and the HPS installation has a 93% uniformity, so both applications have very similar uniformity and light intensities.
+As you can see, the uniformity on the LED installation is 95% and the HPS installation has 93% uniformity, so both applications have very similar uniformity and light intensities.
 The difference is that it takes nearly twice as many LED luminaires to achieve the same uniformity as the HIDs due to the difference in light output and distribution between the two technologies.
-This can impact your ROI, despite overall energy savings, as LEDs can costs up to twice as much as HID technology.
+This can impact your ROI, despite overall energy savings, as LEDs can cost up to twice as much as HID technology.

 Light planning and uniformity

 It is common practice to generate light intensity values based on a 2×2 grid located in the center of a grow facility.
-This has been true for many years and remains true today when determining uniformity of a medium to large facility.
-The concept behind this approach, is that regardless of where you decide to measure uniformity in a facility, be it bay 3, bay 5, etc., the light levels and measurements captured will be very similar.
+This has been true for many years and remains true today when determining the uniformity of a medium to large facility.
+The concept behind this approach is that regardless of where you decide to measure uniformity in a facility, be it bay 3, bay 5, etc., the light levels and measurements captured will be very similar.
 This is obviously not true around the perimeter of any light plan due to the lack of additional lighting coming from beyond the walls.
 And since uniformity is highly dependent on the crossover of light from multiple sources, the smaller the grow facility, the more difficult it can become to achieve uniformity over the entire crop.

 Example:

 If the maximum intensity at a specific point in a measurement grid is 1164μmols and the minimum measurement is 700μmols, the uniformity that P.L.
 Light Systems will discuss is min/max = ~60%.
-However, if you were to calculate uniformity using min/avg the interpretation of the uniformity over that crop will be based on min/avg = ~80%, which paints a picture that the uniformity of light over the crop is not terrible, even though some areas over the crop will be experiencing very high light levels and others that will be receiving a light level closer to that which is desired.
+However, if you were to calculate uniformity using min/avg the interpretation of the uniformity over that crop would be based on min/avg = ~80%, which paints a picture that the uniformity of light over the crop is not terrible, even though some areas over the crop will be experiencing very high light levels and others that will be receiving a light level closer to that which is desired.
 Whereas, if uniformity is calculated at approx. 60% through the more accurate min/max, you are left with a more realistic representation.
-For reference, a uniformity of 90% or more is generally recommended and 60% would not be ideal for most applications.
+For reference, 90% or more is generally recommended and 60% would not be ideal for most applications.
 It is therefore important to take time to evaluate and understand the light plan that has been provided, to ensure your crop is receiving the most uniform light possible based on the parameters of your plant growth facility.

-So, when considering supplemental or sole source lighting, make sure to get a light intensity map as shown above, to help show expected variations in light intensity for your particular application.
+So, when considering supplemental or sole-source lighting, make sure to get a light intensity map, as shown above, to help show expected variations in light intensity for your particular application.
 The lower the variation in intensity, the more uniform the light distribution.
 In general, a 10-20% variation is acceptable.

 Takeaway

 Do your homework!
-In the end you can have very good light uniformity with either HID or LED technology, but it will depend on the capabilities of your facility.
-Flexibility in mounting location and height, will greatly impact your lighting manufacturers’ ability to provide a good light plan that targets the desired light level—while also achieving excellent uniformity.
+In the end, you can have very good light uniformity with either HID or LED technology, but it will depend on the capabilities of your facility.
+Flexibility in mounting location and height will greatly impact your lighting manufacturers’ ability to provide a good light plan that targets the desired light level—while also achieving excellent uniformity.
 Placement of luminaires is often thought of last when constructing or laying out a plant growth facility, but it is one of the most important components of a successful crop yield.
-Also be sure to educate yourself on how to interpret light plans and light intensity maps so you understand what your light uniformity will be.
+Also, be sure to educate yourself on how to interpret light plans and light intensity maps so you understand what your light uniformity will be.

 Get started on your custom light plan today by contacting one of your local sales managers.